iqrfsdk/iqrf-daemon/README.md

 - config.json 			(enable/disable daemon components)
 - IqrfInterface.json    (configure your IQRF interface - SPI/CDC)
 - TracerFile.json 		(configure your logging)
-- MqttMessaging.json    (configure your MQTT brokers)
+- MqttMessaging.json    (configure your MQTT brokers - you can enable second mqtt instance)
+- BaseService.json      (see names of running instances of basic service - needed for scheduler)
 - Scheduler.json        (configure your regural DPA tasks if any)

 and restart the service: